 1. Wolf at the Door

-An Ancoats’ fave, Nam puts their own spin on the Chinese classic, serving up chicken, pork, beef and jackfruit options that are absolutely stuffed to the brim with tasty fillings.
-If you love the doughy little suckers as much as we do, you’ll probably want to take advantage of the 2 for £8 offer.
-Nam, Unit 2, 33 Blossom St, Ancoats, M4 6AJ.
+An Ancoats’ fave, NAM puts their own spin on the Chinese classic, serving up crispy pork belly and sautéed King oyster mushroom options that are absolutely stuffed to the brim with tasty fillings, including coconut, tamarind, pickled cucumber, cabbage and sriracha mayo.
+If you love the doughy little suckers as much as we do, you’ll probably want to get down there ASAP.
+NAM, Unit 2, 33 Blossom St, Ancoats, M4 6AJ.

 4. Shoryu Ramen